FifteenFifty/AutoQuesty/README.md

 (through the default addon settings interface).
 The highest value reward will always be chosen, for extra vendor-y cash!

-This feature is disabled by default, so you can choose your own fate.
+Note that this feature is disabled by default.